Hidden in Pixels I: Discovery of dual "little red dots" indicates excess clustering on kilo-parsec scales: Methods

 \subsection{Data}

-To conduct a comprehensive LRDs search, we use the JWST images from COSMOS-Web \citep{Casey2022}, which is a Cycle~1 JWST treasury survey program covering an area of 0.54~${\rm deg}^2$ with NIRCam (\citealt{Rieke2023}; F115W, F150W, F277W, F444W) and 0.19 ${\rm deg}^2$ with MIRI (\citealt{Bouchet2015}; F770W).
-The data are reduced with the JWST Calibration Pipeline\footnote{\url{https://github.com/spacetelescope/jwst}} \citep{jwst_pipeline} version 1.14.0 and the calibration Reference Data System version 1223.
-The final pixel scale is 0\farcs030/pixel (see Franco et al., in preparation for details of the data reduction process).
-The $5\sigma$ depths in a 0\farcs15 radius aperture range between 26.7 to 27.5~mag in F115W and 27.5 to 28.2~mag in F444W \citep[see Section~2.1 of][]{Casey2022}.
-In addition, we use the Hubble Space Telescope/ACS F814W data \citep{Koekemoer2007}.
+To conduct a comprehensive LRDs search, we use the JWST imaging data from COSMOS-Web (\href{https://www.stsci.edu/jwst/science-execution/program-information?id=1727}{GO\,1727}, PI: J. Kartaltepe and C. Casey, \citealt{Casey2023}), which is a JWST Cycle\,1 JWST treasury survey program covering an area of 0.54\,${\rm deg}^2$ with NIRCam (\citealt{Rieke2023}; F115W, F150W, F277W, F444W, see \citealt{Franco2025_CW_NIRCam}) and 0.19 ${\rm deg}^2$ with MIRI (\citealt{Bouchet2015}; F770W, see \citealt{Harish2025_CW_MIRI}).
+In addition to COSMOS-Web, to characterize the identified objects, we also use the NIRCam imaging and wide-field slitless spectroscopy (WFSS) data from COSMOS-3D (\href{https://www.stsci.edu/jwst-program-info/program/?program=5893}{GO\,5893}, PI: K. Kakiichi, Kakiichi et al. in preparation), which mainly performed an WFSS survey with the NIRCam/F444W filter over a part ($0.33\,{\rm deg^2}$) of the COSMOS-Web field.